 Description: Achilles tendonitis is the inflammation of the Achilles tendon, the large tendon at the back of the ankle.

-Causes: Repetitive stress from overuse during various activities, abruptly ramping up your workout intensity, calf muscle tightness, wearing the wrong shoes, and running on uneven surfaces.
+Causes: Repetitive stress from overuse during various activities, abruptly ramping up your workout intensity, tight calf muscles, wearing the wrong shoes, and jogging on irregular terrain.

 Treatment: Rest, ice, anti-inflammatory medications, stretching and strengthening exercises, and physical therapy.
-Your Cottleville, MO physical therapist may also recommend eccentric loading exercises to strengthen the tendon.
-This method assists in facilitating recovery and avoiding future issues.
+Your Cottleville, MO physical therapist may also recommend eccentric loading exercises to enhance tendon strength.
+This method assists in promoting healing and avoiding future issues.

 Plantar Fasciitis